donovanmagryta/ESP8266-LED-API/README.md

 Will it rain today?
 Have I reached my Kickstarter goals?
 Snow day?
 Good windspeed to fly drone?

 Change settings easily & remotely - by using web app.

-Beat memory limits - by storing settings externally, served in sections.

 Manage multiple devices